avinetworks/owasp-crs-technical-discussion/language-draft.md

 The second context is similar to the first, this are preconditions for rules.
 These conditions decide, if a rule should be executed.
 This condition is part of the if block inside a rule.

 The third is fundamental different.
-This is the conditions where the rule is really checking for an attack in some variable.
-Like checking if the string "</" is part of the user input.
+This is the conditions where the rule is checking for an attack in some variable.
+Like checking if the string `</` is part of the user input.
 This is part of the "detect" part of the rule.

-While these 3 conditions are formally interchangeable (you can always move the "detect" part to the precondition of the rule and use an "always match" operator for the "detect" part), we are making them here to really distinguish between control flow an attack detection.
+While these 3 conditions are formally interchangeable (you can always move the "detect" part to the precondition of the rule and use an "always match" operator for the "detect" part), we are making them  different here to explicitly distinguish between control flow an attack detection.
 This is important when we using "remove-target-from-rule" or positive security model rule interact in a sane way with rules.

 Also, we restrict the "detect" context to having only one condition (or multiple conditions on the same variable(s))

-All 3 conditions are more or less the same as modsecurity variables + operators
+All 3 conditions are more or less the same as ModSecurity variables + operators

 ```.yaml
 - detect: